create3000/x_ite/docs/_posts/components/RigidBodyPhysics/DoubleAxisHingeJoint.md

 #### Hint

-- 0 0 0 means motor disabled.
+- 0 0 0 means motor disabled about this axis.

 ### SFFloat [in, out] **minAngle1** -π <small>π [-π,π]</small> <small class="red">not supported</small>

-MinAngle1 is minimum rotation angle for hinge.
+*minAngle1* is minimum rotation angle for hinge.

 ### SFFloat [in, out] **maxAngle1** π <small>[-π,π]</small> <small class="red">not supported</small>

-MaxAngle1 is maximum rotation angle for hinge.
+*maxAngle1* is maximum rotation angle for hinge.

 ### SFFloat [in, out] **desiredAngularVelocity1** 0 <small>(-∞,∞)</small> <small class="red">not supported</small>

-DesiredAngularVelocity1 is goal rotation rate for hinge connection to body1.
+*desiredAngularVelocity1* is goal rotation rate for hinge connection to body1.

 ### SFFloat [in, out] **desiredAngularVelocity2** 0 <small>(-∞,∞)</small> <small class="red">not supported</small>

-DesiredAngularVelocity2 is goal rotation rate for hinge connection to body2.
+*desiredAngularVelocity2* is goal rotation rate for hinge connection to body2.

 ### SFFloat [in, out] **maxTorque1** 0 <small>(-∞,∞)</small> <small class="red">not supported</small>